 An examination of addiction assessment tools and hands-on practice of case planning and management with and substance abuse clients to review client strengths and areas of psychosocial challenges, presenting problems and specific treatment needs.
-Making interpersonal connection to build rapport, attitude exploration, working with client goals, and managing cases based on valid assessment will lead to development of individualized treatment plans with measurable goals, objectives, progress notes, and gathering of collateral information.
+Making interpersonal connection to build rapport, attitude exploration, working with client goals, and managing cases based on valid assessment will lead to development of individualized treatment plans with measurable goals, objectives, progress notes, discharge plans, clinical case reviews, and gathering of collateral information.
+Case management activities to bring together services, agencies, and resources to achieve client treatment goals in a confidential manner are a primary goal.
 In addition, students will examine commonly used mental health screening assessment instruments.
 Upon completion of this course, students will identify basic elements of assessment, and case planning, and will demonstrate the ability to write progress notes, produce an individualized treatment plan incorporating measurable goals and collateral information.